 required to make student loan payments.
 This period is designed to

 need and doesn't have to be repaid.

 GSL: Guaranteed Student Loan.
-Now called the
+Now called a

 Federal Direct Loan.